-Liquidity and Capital Resources
+Liquidity and capital resources

-We are a clinical development stage AI-immunology company that has not generated revenues for the years ended December 31, 2022, 2021 or 2020.
-We are exposed to a variety of financial risks including liquidity risks.
+As a pioneering TechBio company using artificial intelligence to decode the human immune system and develop novel vaccines for cancer, bacterial diseases, and viral infections we are exposed to a variety of financial risks including liquidity risks.
 We have incurred significant losses and negative cash flows from operations since our inception.
-As of December 31, 2022, we had an accumulated deficit of \$72.7 million and expect to continue to incur significant losses for the foreseeable future.
+We generated revenues of \$0.1 million, \$nil, and \$nil, for the years ended December 31, 2023, 2022 and 2021, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$108.0 million and expect to continue to incur significant losses for the foreseeable future.

-As of December 31, 2022 and December 31, 2021, our available liquidity, comprised of cash and cash equivalents, was \$13.2 million and \$32.2 million, respectively and our total equity was \$8.3 million and \$32.4 million, respectively.
-We have not generated any revenues during the periods ended December 31, 2022 and December 31, 2021.
+As of December 31, 2023, and December 31, 2022, our available liquidity, comprised of cash and cash equivalents, was \$5.6 million and \$13.2 million, respectively and our total equity (deficit) was \$(4.7) million and \$8.3 million, respectively.
+We generated our first revenues during the period ended December 31, 2023.
 We will not start generating significant revenue before we have obtained an out-licensing partnership.